 Impostors and Beasts

-The New Testament predicts the rise of false prophets who will cause many believers to abandon their faith and betray one another.
-Jesus warned us to beware of deceivers, the “false Anointed
+The New Testament warns that false prophets will appear, causing many believers to abandon their faith and betray Jesus Christ.
+Jesus warned his disciples to beware of deceivers, the false messiahs

-Ones” and “false prophets” who are determined to mislead his
+and false prophets who are determined to seduce his followers and thus destroy

 Jesus began his